maxxiimo/the-front-end-manifesto/information-architecting.md

 #### Look and Feel

-The combination of fonts, color, images is a sites look and feel.
-What follows are some ideas and resources to help you create your own site's look and feel:
+The combination of color, typefaces (fonts), branding, and images are the cornerstones of a sites look and feel.
+What follows are some ideas and resources to help you create your site's look and feel:

 - Use a framework.
 We listed several frameworks you can use in the [Frameworks][] section of the Appendix.